The Church of Jesus Christ of Latter-day Saints in Wisconsin

 The Church of Jesus Christ of Latter-day Saints in Wisconsin refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Wisconsin.
 The official church membership as a percentage of general population was 0.44% in 2014.
-According to the 2014 Pew Forum on Religion & Public Life survey, less than 1% of Wisconsinites self-identify themselves most closely with The Church of Jesus Christ of Latter-day Saints.
+According to the 2014 Pew Forum on Religion & Public Life survey, less than 1% of Wisconsinites self-identify themselves most closely with the LDS Church.
 The LDS Church is the 10th largest denomination in Wisconsin.

 History

 After the LDS Church left nearby Nauvoo, Illinois in 1844 for the West, missionary efforts resumed in the state in 1878, with a congregation formed in 1899, and a chapel built in 1907.

-James Strang, a man who had been baptized four months before the martyrdom of Joseph, had stepped forward to become the new leader of the LDS Church, but was subsequently excommunicated and later established a new church, the Church of Jesus Christ of Latter Day Saints (Strangite), with followers who gathered to Voree, Wisconsin.
+James Strang, a man who had been baptized four months before the martyrdom of Joseph Smith, had stepped forward to become the new leader of the LDS Church, but was subsequently excommunicated and later established a new church, the Church of Jesus Christ of Latter Day Saints (Strangite), with followers who gathered to Voree, Wisconsin.

-On April 16, 1899, the Milwaukee Branch, the first formal organization of the Church in the city, was founded in Wisconsin.
+On April 16, 1899, the Milwaukee Branch, the first formal organization of the LDS Church in the city, was founded in Wisconsin.

 In 2012, the LDS Church presence in Wisconsin was 24,386 members, about 0.4 percent of the state population.

 Stakes

-As of February 2023, the following stakes ware located in Wisconsin:
+As of May 2025, the following stakes ware located in Wisconsin: